vineyard-bloom/bloom-forms/README.md

 - File uploads always being appended to the state instead of replacing any fields with the same name.
 Exception is if 'multiple' is passed in as a prop.

+## DISCLAIMER:
+All of the functionality in this library is compatible with React 15 and 16 EXCEPT for the arrowdown focus functionality on SelectInputs.
+Your project *must* use React 16 if you want fully accessible SelectInputs, due to the internal changes surrounding setState.

 ## Documentation